top of page

 Progression of osteoarthritis

-Your dog will by now be moving with significant stiffness and probably have an intermittent or permanent limp.
+Your dog will now be moving with significant stiffness and probably have an intermittent or permanent limp.

 The limp is a result of an automatic response to reduce the pressure on the damaged joint.
 The body shifts weight onto the other limbs.
 This 'compensation' causes other areas of the body to carry more weight, resulting in muscle tightness and increasing the likelihood of damage to previously healthy joints.